yochaigal/cairn/cairn-srd.md

 **Relics**
 **Relics** are items imbued with a magical spell or power.
 They do not cause Fatigue.
 Relics usually have a limited use, as well as a recharge condition.
 A few examples:

 **Honeyclasp** , 3 charges.
-A rusted ring that shrinks the bearer to 6&quot;tall.
+A rusted ring that shrinks the bearer to 6" tall.
 Recharge: place in a thimble-sized cup of royal jelly.

 **Falconer's Friend** , 1 charge.
 A bolt-shaped wand carrying the _Haste_spell.
 Recharge: fire from a crossbow and recover.